 Anxiety can be very debilitating leaving a person unable to function or do basic things for themselves.
-This article though is for anyone who is caring for someone with disability, physical illness or an anxiety disorder, including Obsessive Compulsive Disorder.
+This article though is for anyone who is caring for someone with a disability, physical illness or an anxiety disorder, including Obsessive-Compulsive Disorder.

 Caring for someone else can often be demanding, and you are not alone if you feel overwhelmed at times.
 You might find some parts of life challenging and this may leave you feeling stressed and isolated.

 There is help available in most communities, through your local health care and by using this support, it helps you feel more in control of your life and better able to cope with the ups and downs.
 Everyone may feel under pressure and suffer from anxiety or stress at times and please don’t underestimate the value of talking.

 Sometimes people don’t wish to bother other family members or friends so don’t hesitate to pick up the phone and ring our Helpline on 0300 7729844 for a chat to help manage your anxiety or stress levels.
 We can also be there to listen and give you support.

 These might be some of the things you do for someone.